-The Google Ads Campaign Engagement dashboard template provides essential information on your ad campaigns in an easy-to-digest format. starting from number of ad clicks, CTR, CPC to total ad spend for each campaign and number of impressions generated by each keyword.
-Use this template to track the efficiency of your campaigns, and the keywords driving the most engagement
+The Google Ads Campaign Engagement dashboard template provides essential information on your ad campaigns in an easy-to-digest format. starting from the number of ad clicks, CTR, and CPC to the total ad spend for each campaign and the number of impressions generated by each keyword.
+Use this template to track the efficiency of your campaigns, and the keywords driving the most engagement.

 Would you like to up your PPC reporting game until the next client meeting?

 Agencies often face the challenge of finding enough time to create and send monthly performance reports to each client.
 But with Databox, you need to create a report for your client only once.
 And from that moment, all your data will be automatically updated in real-time.